Applying for a South African Visa

 - A passport or travel document valid for no less than 30 days after the expiry of your intended visit

-- Your passport must have at least one unused page for entry / departure endorsements
+- Your passport must have at least TWO unused page for entry / departure endorsements

 - A completed Form BI-84 (application for a visa)